wwww-wwww/mpc-hc/Readme.md

 Menu > Play > Playback rate<br/>
 The buttons in the player that control playback rate take a 2x step by default.
 This can be customized to smaller values (like 10%):<br/>
 Options > Playback > Speed step<br/>
-Adjusting playback speed works best with the internal audio renderer.
+Adjusting playback speed works best with the SaneAR audio renderer.
 This also has automatic pitch correction.<br/>
 Options > Playback > Output > Audio Renderer
 * MPC-HC can remember playback position, so you can resume from that point later<br/>
 Options > Player > History